 Pinterest Ninja – As a beginner blogger, Pinterest is one of the key areas of focus for most and so it is critical that you figure it out quickly to get the most bang for your buck.
 Megan’s incredible course covers everything you could possibly know about upping your Pinterest game – my very own Pinterest views and engagement grew over 1000% from this course alone.

-Best for Testing Website Performance
+Best Blogging Tools For Testing Website Performance

 Pingdom – Pingdom will quickly give you a website speed test for free.
 It will analyze your site and give recommendations for making it load faster which will help visitors stay on your site longer.